Ralph200607/Take-Home-Exercises-Jan-2025/Exercise2/README.md

 Each class will represent an item (Engine *(Exercise 1)*, RailCar *(Given)*, enum RailCarType *(Given)* and Train).
 Certain characteristics of each item are set and cannot be altered.
 You will need to read the specifications carefully to determine the access levels for item characteristics.
-You will need to use the supplied unit tests for this exercise to demonstrate your objects can hold appropriate data.
+You will need to write unit tests for this exercise to demonstrate your objects can hold appropriate data.

 ### General Validation Rules